Dreaming381/Latios-Framework-Documentation/Calligraphics/README.md

 ### Entities Graphics Pipeline

-Calligraphics leverages Kinemation’s rendering backend, and supports Entities Graphics material property workflows.
+Calligraphics leverages Kinemation’s rendering pipeline, and supports Entities Graphics material property workflows.
 It uses batching and instancing for all text at once, so you know it's fast!